Women in Scotland have been assured they will be able to access abortion without fear, harassment or intimidation at a summit held by Nicola Sturgeon.

 “Following discussion at the summit today the Scottish Government and Local Government have committed to convene further discussions on how best to make progress.

-“First Minister Nicola Sturgeon said that Glasgow and Edinburgh are possible locations as test councils for buffer zone byelaws but it wouldn’t be appropriate to name a location ahead of discussions with COSLA and local authorities.
+“First Minister Nicola Sturgeon said that Glasgow and Edinburgh are possible locations as a test councils for buffer zone byelaws but it wouldn’t be appropriate to name a location ahead of discussions with COSLA and local authorities.

 ”We fully support Police Scotland to take appropriate and proportionate action in response to any issues that arise at protests and abortion vigils.
 It is for Police Scotland to decide when public order laws or antisocial behaviour should be invoked in response to the particular circumstances of a situation.”